NaelaAssaf/WebTech/md/03-css.md

 The `>` symbol between two selectors indicates an direct parent -> child relationship.
 By this we mean the second element must be an immediate child of the first selector.
-No other tags may warp the child element.
+No other tags may wrap the child element.

 ```{.html .numberLines}
 <parent>